dguillamot/course-dbt/Project2/README.md

 ### Explain the product mart models you added.
 Why did you organize the models in the way you did?

+## 1 - int_user_first_orders

+This model exists as an intermediate model to combine a user's first order information with the rest of the user's data.
+We anticipate using it to answer questions such as:

+* What is the expected LTV (Lifetime Value) for users whose first purchase is less than $50, greater than $50, greater than $100 (combined with mart_product__fct_checkouts)

+* How often are promo codes used for a user's first purchase, versus follow-on purchases (combined with mart_product__fct_checkouts)

+* For re-activation and resurrection campaigns, what type of products work well as a user's first purchase, to upsell them onto a second purchase?

-## 1 - mart_product__fct_page_views
+## 2 - mart_product__fct_page_views

 This model exists to explore page view event data.
-We anticipate using it to answer questions suchs as:
+We anticipate using it to answer questions such as:

 * (segmentation) Which products get the most/least page views